-Program Description Weatherization This program is designed to assist low-income families with weatherization measures.
-Online "Energy Depot" Toolkit This website includes a personalized energy profile, energy reduction tips, do-it-yourself energy audit, and more.
+Program Description Online "Energy Depot" Toolkit This website includes a personalized energy profile, energy reduction tips, do-it-yourself energy audit, and more.
+Energy Saving Tips Online energy tips.
+Load Management Program Participating residents will have their heating and air conditioning use reduced during peak use periods of about twenty minutes per half hour.
+This will result in a savings to participating customers.